Gingerbreadfork/tron-goblin-node/README.md

   across the per-peer driver fleet (the rest stay connected as standby and fail over if it stalls), inbound `SyncBlockChain` is **served** so peers can sync *from* us, and the Hello advertises a truthful solid/lowest block.
-Validated pulling real blocks from public mainnet peers, not just a local reference node.
+Fetch is **cooperative across the peer fleet** — many peers download the backlog into a shared pool in parallel while one driver applies in chain order.
+Live-validated catching up a multi-day backlog off public mainnet and holding the tip, not just against a local reference node.
 - ✅ SR block production: when `[witness]` is configured, the daemon runs java-tron's `DposTask` loop — slot ownership check, drain mempool, produce + sign + apply + broadcast.